 C++ Math trunc

-The function rounds off the given value towards zero and returns the nearest integral value whose magnitude is not greater than the given value.
+The function truncates the provided value towards zero and outputs the closest whole number whose absolute value is less than or equal to the given value.

 For example: